k-box/k-box/docs/user/connect-identities.md

 ## Unlink an identity

-You can [unlink](#unlink-an-identity) the third party identity or revoke the K-Box authorization at any time.
+You can unlink the third party identity or revoke the K-Box authorization at any time.

 Under listed identity click the `Unlink` button and follow the on-screen messages.

-Once unlinked, you will be unable to use the identity for login or registration as the K-Box account will remain active.
+Once unlinked, you cannot use it anymore for login, but your K-Box account will remain active.
+The user's profile lifespan on the K-Box is independent of the profile on the Authentication provider, i.e. you're still able to [recover the access](./login.md#password-recovery) to the K-Box.